 The summary of the discovery work is below.
 The discovery sprint included service designers, user researchers and subject matter experts from the DIA (the Service Innovation team as well as the Rates Rebates team), Auckland Council, Tauranga Council, Wellington City Council, the Ministry for Social Development and the Inland Revenue Department with support from Assurity.

 In three weeks the team did user research, comprehensively mapped the user journey and explored how the pain could be reduced for end users, for Councils and for Central Government.
 Three concepts were developed to address the challenges and tested with end users across the three cities, with some interesting results that will inform next steps.
 We also looked at what had been done before, and analysed the user research and work done by agencies and Councils.
 Some work had been done by Central and Local Governments to explore user needs and the government challenges around Rates Rebates however, this had not yet resulted in meaningful prototyping or a tangible solution, so needed further exploration.
 Our team works to understand and utilise the efforts of previous groups, add value and be a catalyst to a high value solution for the whole Rates Rebates process.

 The Rates Rebates Process touches many agencies.
-We mapped the journey (available here in Google Draw with the alternative text here) to see touch points for rebates customers, front stage (agency work visible to the rebate customer), and backstage (agency work not visible to the rebate customer).
+We mapped the journey (available here in Google Draw) to see touch points for rebates customers, front stage (agency work visible to the rebate customer), and backstage (agency work not visible to the rebate customer).
 It showed a very complex picture with pain across users, Councils and Central government agencies.
 Considering this entitlement is a maximum of $620 per year, it requires a lot of cost and time from all participants in the process to administer.

 If your organisation (Councils in particular!) is interested in joining a Rates Rebates Alpha MVP team, likely to start in the new year, please contact us by leaving a comment below.